RizaHKhan/cdk-for-laravel-deployment/README.md

 There is also a hidden piece here.

-The repository also needs a `appspec.yml` file that will hold additional configuration:
+The repository also needs a `appspec.yml` file that will hold additional configuration (found by Codepipeline at the base of the codebase):

 ```yml
 version: 0.0